 This is a beautiful soft silvery white shade for use on very pale blond hair.
 This is a semi-permanent hair dye from Crazy Color which acts to cancel out yellow ... - More details

 If you want to get your very pale blond hair to a nice silvery platinum shade try this toner from Directions!
 It neutralises remaining yellow tones and adds just a ... - More details

 This toner is ideal for colouring your hair white by neutralising yellow tones left over from bleaching.
 Use this dye on hair that has been lightened to a very pale ... - More details

 Silver Look toner for very pale hair to add a silvery tint.
 This Stargazer dye is intended for very pale blonde hair only. - More details

 For use on pale blonde hair, this semi-permanent toner cancels out the yellowness in bleached hair giving it a whiter appearance.
 Special Effects' Mixer Toner is a popular choice for ... - More details

-Stargazer's White toner can be used to remove the yellow tones from very pale blond hair.
-It also makes an ideal mixer for creating lighter shades with other semi-permanent dyes ... - More details
+Stargazer's White is a light violet toner that can be used to neutralise the yellow tones in very pale blond hair, giving a whiter appearance.
+It also makes an ideal ... - More details